KimBergstroem/keyboardmaker-Ecommerce-Fullstack-App/README.md

-# Easy Keyboard Maker - Your Ultimate Keyboard Shopping Experience
+# Easy Keyboard Maker
         Keyboard enthusiast since ᴡɪɴᴅᴏᴡs 98.

-Easy Keyboard Maker is a Django-based e-commerce application designed for keyboard enthusiasts.
+Django-based E-COMMERCE application designed for keyboard enthusiasts.
 The project offers a comprehensive platform for buying and selling keyboards, including new, retail, exclusive, and limited-edition models.
 Users can also craft customized keyboards to suit their preferences.

 The application is engineered for easy navigation and efficient shopping, providing a seamless experience for users.